josefsbreakfast/Polaris-Protocol/Polaris_Nest/SCP-VoiceX_Casefiles/👁️ fork_origin_sighting.md

 ---

 ## Status / Next Steps
-- Monitor for trigger events that coincide with edits to related casefiles.
+- Monitor for trigger events that coincide with edits to related casefiles
-- Distinguish between *genuine indicators* and *scripted insertions*.
+- Distinguish between *genuine indicators* and *scripted insertions*
-- Cross-reference with voice capture trigger logs and forensic commit histories.
+- Cross-reference with voice capture trigger logs and forensic commit histories

 ---